-Of 495 large-cap stocks and exchange-traded funds in my analytical universe, 23 broke beyond their 20-day price channels, one to the upside and 22 to the downside.
+Of 490 large-cap stocks and exchange-traded funds in my analytical universe, 11 broke beyond their 20-day price channels, one to the upside and 10 to the downside.
+None survived initial screening.

 There are no prospects for trades coinciding with earnings announcements.

-With no prospects, I shall do no further analysis of potential new positions on Friday, Dec.
-4.
+Without prospects, I shall do no further analysis on Friday, May 6.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.